Get an annual AARP membership for only $9. Offer ends 12/11.

 Next, include the total value of any charitable donations you have made and any that you intend to make in the future.
 Probate and final expenses will be represented as a percentage of your estate, which could vary based on your estate’s size.
 Finally, include how many years your estate is projected to grow.
 This figure is another way to estimate your life expectancy, which will determine when estate taxes will be paid.

 Once you input all of the information, you’ll see how each piece of information adds or subtracts from the total value of your estate.
 You’ll also see how your estate will likely grow over time.
-Finally, you’ll see the percentage of estate taxes that would be paid based on the information you provided.
+Finally, you’ll see the percentage of estate taxes that would be paid based on the information you provide.

 Citations